DIFM-Brain/ofpetrial/README.md

-We start with specifying plot and machine information for inputs using `make_input_plot_data()`, which simply creates a data.frame of the specified information with some interal unit conversion of length (feet to meter).
+We start with specifying plot and machine information for inputs using `make_input_plot_data()`, which simply creates a data.frame of the specified information with some internal unit conversion of length (feet to meter).

 ``` r